 Convergence

-In this new collection of poems, Julie-ann Rowell explores her strong emotional connection to the landscape of Ireland, its people, culture and history.
+In this collection of poems, Julie-ann Rowell explores her strong emotional connection to the landscape of Ireland, its people, culture and history.
 Through this the poems bring together aspects of a person cohering in one place, and raise questions about how who we are relates to the places where we live.

 Photo of Julie-ann Rowell by Maureen Weller